MarvinMartin24/MarvinMartin24/README.md

 ## Hi there 🤙🏼

-I am a Machine Learning Engineer with 3+ Years of experience.
+I am a Machine Learning Engineer with 3+ Years of experience based in New-York.
 I graduated from @BostonUniversity 🇺🇸 and @ECEParis 🇫🇷 in Computer Science and Information Systems.

 I worked for @Vic-ai and Centre Sécurité Requin (Shark Detection) as Machine Learning Engineer.